 Best team for the Spring Cup in Pokemon Go

-The Spring Cup is the latest addition to the Pokemon Go Battle League, so we’ve put together some best team recommendations to help you win.
+The Spring Cup is part of the Pokemon Go Battle League, so we’ve put together some best team recommendations to help you win.

-Alongside the regular Great League, Ultra League, and Master League, the Pokemon Go Battle League regularly features themed cups to give trainers around the world a unique challenge that forces them to rethink their usual team compositions.
+Alongside the regular Great League, Ultra League, and Master League, the Pokemon Go Battle League regularly features themed cups.
+This unique challenge forces trainers around the world to rethink their usual team compositions.

 To celebrate the arrival of spring – and hopefully some more sun! – the Spring Cup has sprung upon the Go Battle League.
 In this cup, you’ll only be able to use Fairy, Grass, and Water-type Pokemon, so there’s a lot to think about when building a team.